Anyline/mobile-ocr-documentation-anyline/source/index.md

 There are three simple steps necessary to get started:

-1. If you do not use XML configuration set the [config-file] (#mrzConfig) to your mrzScanView using the *setConfigFromAsset* method and make sure that the json config-file is located in the Android **assets** folder
+1. If you do not use XML configuration set the [config-file] (#mrzConfig) to your MrzScanView using the *setConfigFromAsset* method and make sure that the json config-file is located in the Android assets folder
-2. InitAnyline with your valid license key and a new instance of  MrzResultListener, which will be used as callback for each successful scan.
+2. Call *initAnyline* with your valid license key and a new instance of MrzResultListener, which will be used as callback for each successful scan.
-3. call *startScanning()*
+3. Call *startScanning()*

 ###### Example Activity Layout